FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ## Installing Python

 When executing Python scripts, it's essential to have the Python runtime installed on your system.
-However, if you've installed Node-RED using npm, Python is typically have already installed on your system.
-This is because Python is a prerequisite for npm to build native modules.
+Since Python is a prerequisite for npm, you might already have it installed if you installed Node-RED via npm

 To verify if Python is installed, open your terminal and execute: